 And here we are, 4 years down the line from the day when this post was written.
 And people are by now talking openly.
 Not some random “haters” or “fanboys” but some pretty experienced and well-informed people, with pretty convincing analytical information, on the demise of C#.
 All of which of course inevitably opens the key sensitive “touchy-feely” question: is .NET going?

-My opinion: .NET is already gone.
+My opinion: .NET is already gone into the sunset.
 It is now in the public domain.
 If Windows would not be that important it would be in the public domain, too. .NET does not matter anymore, it is on GitHub now.
 Yes, I know, there are other “things” on GitHub which do matter, for example, Exchange EWS Rest API, but not the key parts if you look closely.

 (2021: ok, ok, give me some kudos, after all, I have left my wrong prediction in here.
 But I am still claiming: if it would be important .NET will not be on a GitHub. )